Changelog

 Teams can now shape more of the visitor journey from settings, with better routing, FAQ suggestions, and proactive outreach that feel much closer to the live widget experience.

-• Automation settings now cover offline behavior, routing rules, FAQ suggestions, and page-based proactive messages in one place.
+• Automation settings now cover offline behavior, routing rules, FAQ suggestions, and page-based contextual messages in one place.

 • FAQ suggestions can match a visitor's first message and show help before handoff.